-Lizzo's Quotes About Self-Confidence Will Make You Feel 100% That B*tch
+8 Times Lizzo Talked About Confidence That'll Make You Feel 100% That B*tch

 People have been enamored with Lizzo since she became a household name in 2019 after the releases of her two biggest hits "Truth Hurts" and "Good As Hell."
 Fans fell in love with her infectious personality, confident lyrics, and her ability to make music lovers feel, well, good as hell, whenever one of her songs came on.
 More so, it's Lizzo's quotes about self-confidence that will leave you saying, "girl, same."